LaunchCodeEducation/lchs/src/chapters/local-dev/introduction.rst

 clicking icons on the screen.

 .. figure:: figures/GUI-example.png
-   :alt: Sample graphic user interface.

-   A GUI with file icons and columns representing folder structure.

-.. todo:: Update GUI figure to include a desktop view and phone home screen.
+   :alt: Three examples of graphical user interfaces (file tree, desktop, smartphone).

+   Three examples of graphical user interfaces: a folder structure box, a desktop, a smartphone home screen.

 Programmers often use another kind of interface, called the **command line**.
 A **CLI**, or command line interface, uses text to give the computer instructions